Skip Navigation

 • An adulterant is a substance that is added to the supply without the consumer’s knowledge.
 The illicit drug supply is often unpredictable and can change rapidly; testing each dose helps to reduce risk of overdose or injury caused by a drug.

-• Speak to harm reduction specialists about safer use.
+• Speak to risk reduction specialists about safer use.

 • Get connected to treatment and other health care and social services.